|Structure||SCS3 – Diagnostics, Histopatology and Parassitology|

 Fabrizio Montarsi’s research interests include medical and veterinary entomology focusing on arthropods vectors of pathogens as mosquitoes, ticks, sandflies, etc. He is currently involved in the monitoring and surveillance of vector-borne pathogens projects in north-eastern Italy.
 In addition, he is in charge of identification and management of arthropods pests of stored food.
 He is a consultant (with institutional role) as a forensic entomologist (mainly in the veterinary field).

 Since 2002, he has been in charge of the entomological surveillance and identification of Culicoides vectors of Bluetongue virus.
 Since 2009, he has been in charge of the entomological surveillance and identification of mosquitoes in regional and national plans for West Nile Disease.
 Since 2014 he has been undertaking monitoring of invasive mosquito species (Aedes albopictus Ae. koreicus and Ae. japonicus) for regional plans (Veneto and Friuli Venezia Giulia Region) and “National Plan for prevention, surveillance and response to arbovirosis (PNA 2020-2025)”.
 In addition, he is currently involved in monitoring of ticks and sandflies for Local Health Unit projects and in projects of ECDC about mosquito control.
+Since 2020 he has been conducting experimental infection tests on vectors in the BSL3 laboratory.

 - Fornasiero D, Mazzucato M, Barbujani M, Montarsi F, Capelli G, Mulatti P. Inter-annual variability of the effects of intrinsic and extrinsic drivers affecting West Nile virus vector Culex pipiens population dynamics in northeastern Italy.
 Parasit Vectors.
 2020 May 29;13(1):271.